sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ### Document Property

-Document level meta-data.
-Captures the meta-data about this document describing a particular set of security advisories.
+Document level meta-data captures the meta-data about this document describing a particular set of security advisories.
 Value type is object with the 5 mandatory properties csaf_version, title, publisher, type, and tracking.
 In addition, the document object may provide the 7 optional properties acknowledgments, aggregate_severity, distribution, lang, source_lang, notes, and references.

     "document": {